defkef/defkef.github.io/_posts/2017-01-26-how-to-become-a-better-programmer.markdown

 A programmer which handles projects of a certain size might not cope with larger projects very well.
 There is a threshold between coding scripts of a few hundred lines and projects of 5,000, 20,000 and 100,000 LOC.

-## Get involved at every software tier
+## Get involved in many software tiers

 Become an application developer, framework author, UI, backend, database, library developer and even a language designer - each domain rises their own challenges.